Inter-State Bus Terminals

 In India, an Inter State Bus Terminal or Inter-State Bus Terminus (ISBT) is a bus terminus that provides bus service to destinations located in other states.
 An ISBT may also provide bus services to destinations in the same state.
-Mostly ISBT Term is used in the Northern Part of India, In the western part of India, ST Stand or State Transport Term is used.
+Mostly ISBT term is used in the Northern part of India.
+In the Western part of India, Stand or State Transport term is used.